fustyles/Ameba/README.md

 # fuClaw AI Framework — In-Depth Analysis of Strengths

-> An embedded multimodal AI agent running on Realtek Ameba Pro2 devices,
+> An embedded multimodal AI agent running on devices,
 > combining Telegram, Gemini, hardware control, and persistent memory in a single FreeRTOS runtime.

 ---